Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Experiments

-These results align with trends from Experiment\,2.
-Small blocks improve compression granularity but increase parsing overhead.
+These results align with trends from Experiment~2.
+Small blocks result in smaller LZ77-like parsings but increase parsing overhead.
 Larger blocks reduce front-end cost but shift more work to the back-end stages.
-Pipeline tuning must balance these effects to optimize both runtime and output size.